corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node-cloud.md

 ```

-## Corda Enterprise for AWS
+## Corda: Enterprise Edition  for AWS

 {{< note >}}
-Corda Enterprise for AWS is based on Amazon Linux 2 and has Corretto JDK installed.
+Corda: Enterprise Edition  for AWS is based on Amazon Linux 2 and has Corretto JDK installed.

 {{< /note >}}
 Follow the standard AWS procedure to install VM.